kuychaco/Barebone.js/README.md

   > "Wow!
 I can see the light!
 The darkness in the black box of MV* frameworks is receding!"

 ## Closing and Call to Action ##
-  > If you're curious to learn more and dive deeper into the guts of MV* frameworks, checkout the Backbone.js source code [here link](http://backbonejs.org/docs/backbone.html).
+  > If you're curious to learn more and dive deeper into the guts of MV* frameworks, checkout the Backbone.js source code [here](http://backbonejs.org/docs/backbone.html).